 No matter how you slice it, not all restaurants or other small businesses are equipped to manage the additional complexity of delivery order fulfillment.
-That’s where an on-demand delivery logistics platform can help.
+That’s where a white-label delivery logistics platform can help.

-There are several benefits to having an on-demand delivery partner:
+There are several benefits to having a white-label delivery partner:

-With an on-demand delivery service, you don’t need to worry about staffing up and down to adapt to rapid shifts in the number of orders.
+With a white-label delivery service, you don’t need to worry about staffing up and down to adapt to rapid shifts in the number of orders.
 You simply request an on-demand driver when you need it — and that person takes care of picking up and delivering each order.

 2. Cost Savings

-Working with an on-demand delivery partner is also cost-effective as you avoid the high labor costs of in-house staffing.
+Working with a white-label delivery partner is also cost-effective as you avoid the high labor costs of in-house staffing.
 You don’t need to worry about keeping your drivers busy, and you simply pay a flat delivery fee for each order.